sourcegraph/handbook/content/departments/product-engineering/product/roles/interviews/product_manager/pm_rfc_project.md

 > The next step of our interview process is to have you complete a take home writing exercise.
 >
-> Please write a [Request for comments (RFC)](../../../../../../company-info-and-process/communication/rfcs/index.md) in a Google Doc for a recent problem you identified, solved, and shipped (the project is complete).
-The RFC should communicate how this problem ties to the product vision for your product/team.
+> Please write a [Request for comments (RFC)](../../../../../../company-info-and-process/communication/rfcs/index.md) in a Google Doc for a recent problem you identified, solved, and shipped (the project is complete), as if you were writing a proposal to do it.
+The RFC should communicate how this problem ties to the product vision and business goals for your product/team and how you would know if you were successful.
 >
 > It should have our standard [RFC structure](https://github.com/sourcegraph/about/blob/master/handbook/communication/rfcs/index.md#rfc-structure) from the handbook, or see the [RFC template](https://docs.google.com/document/d/1vUp1A-j5xxnPn_rv3x3rWo8tbXJhIA5NggHLU6UofUc/edit): Background, Problem, Proposed solution, and Definition of success.
 However, our handbook states that the precise format is not as important as the content itself, so feel free to improve upon this format as necessary.
 >
 > Aim for about one page of writing (don't go over two pages) with standard styling.
 This is long enough to give us the signal we want, while at the same time is short enough that you don't experience "writer's block" and can write it in one sitting.
 We expect this to take you ~1 hour.
 >
 > What's important is that the writing is clear and easy to understand.
 It should show us that you _care_ about your writing by making conscious decisions of what to leave in or out, paying attention to grammar and spelling, and phrasing things in an understandable way.
->
-> The challenge is to explain something to a reader that doesn't have the same context as you have, just like you would in a proposal for a new feature.
+The challenge is to explain something to a reader that doesn't have the same context as you have and demonstrate you have a clear plan for success, just like you would in a proposal for a new feature.